nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-07-16-finding-features-conversations/index.md

 ---
-title: "Finding features: Conversations"
+title: 'Finding features: Conversations'
-description: "Explore the features of Office 2010 through engaging email conversations.
-Discover how to streamline your inbox and enhance your productivity today!"
+description: Explore the features of Office 2010 through engaging email conversations.
+Discover how to streamline your inbox and enhance your productivity today!
 date: 2009-07-16
 creator: Martin Hinshelwood
 id: "101"